How to vet a school, boot camp, or class, or teacher

 In progress

-We’re making an in-depth video for each of these points – so, for now – watch this original video – of @sheriffderek thinking the whole thing through in real-time – and don’t take the text down below too seriously yet.
-We work in the open. 😃
+We’re making an in-depth video for each of these points – so, for now – watch this original video – of @sheriffderek thinking the whole thing through in real-time – but you can use the below as a starter checklist.

 The school must absolutely: